scalar-labs/scalar-kubernetes/docs/SetupDatabaseAKS.md

 ## Cosmos DB

-In this section, you will set up a Cosmos DB for Scalar DL/Scalar DB.
+In this section, you will create a Cosmos DB account.

 ### Requirements